dtonon/chronicle/README.md

 If an event published by the owner refers to a conversation that is not yet known by the relay, it tries to fetch it.

+Blossom upload is restricted to the relay owner.

 ## Features highlight

 It works nicely as inbox/outbox/dm relay.
 It is a space-efficient backup relay.
 It offers spam protection by WoT.
 It permits to load old notes with a "fetch sync" option.
+It includes a Blossom media server.

 ## Configure